-The accompanying Form MS-965 With Adjustments is prepared in accordance with reporting requirements prescribed by the Pennsylvania Department of Transportation.
+The accompanying Form MS-965 With Adjustments is required to be prepared in accordance with reporting requirements prescribed by the Pennsylvania Department of Transportation.
 Under this method, revenues are recognized when received and expenditures are recorded when paid.

 General Fixed Assets